NNPDF/nnpdf/doc/sphinx/source/get-started/python-tools.md

 problematic pieces of code proactively.

 New code should use the [Black](https://black.readthedocs.io/en/stable/>) tool to format the code.
-This tool should not be used too aggressively reformat existing files.
+This tool should not be used to aggressively reformat existing files.